oracle/accelerated-data-science/docs/source/user_guide/operators/forecast_operator/data_sources.rst

 Data Preprocessing
 ------------------

-Operators are enabled to be powerful through simplicity.
-The forecasting operator provides several pre-processing steps by default to ensure the dataset is compliant with each framework.
-Occasionally a user may know better and want to disable one or more of these steps.
-This may cause the modeling to fail, proceed with caution.
+The forecasting operator simplifies powerful data preprocessing.
+By default, it includes several preprocessing steps to ensure dataset compliance with each framework.
+However, users can disable one or more of these steps if needed, though doing so may cause the model to fail.
+Proceed with caution.

-The steps are:
+Default preprocessing steps:
-- missing_value_imputation
+- Missing value imputation
-- outlier_treatment
+- Outlier treatment

-To disable ``outlier_treatment``, amend the yaml file as shown below:
+To disable ``outlier_treatment``, modify the YAML file as shown below:

 .. code-block:: yaml